preciofishbone/OmniaFx/docs/tutorials/first-extension/deploy-extension/README.md

 >Tip: For more publishing options visit [omnia dev publish](../../../cli#omnia-dev-publish)

 # Step 3.
-Push the new version to Omnia Cloud
+Push a new version to Omnia Cloud

 Check what intent your tenant has been provisioned with.
 It could be `dev` or `prod`